Traces of Social Competence in Large Language Models: Results

 \subsection{Does model size predict ToM reasoning?}

 It is generally claimed that scaling model size and pre-training data positively correlate with downstream performance and alignment with humans \cite[e.g.,][]{hoffmann2022trainingcomputeoptimallargelanguage, ren-etal-2025-large}.
 Here, we address whether these carry over to ToM reasoning as suggested in prior work \cite{kosinski2024evaluating}.
-We argue that to assess first-order ToM, performance across both False and True Belief scenarios should be taken into account, since flexibility to solve the task irrespective of the Knowledge State warrants a much higher degree of generalisability than looking at False Belief scores alone.
+We argue that to assess first-order ToM, performance across both False and True Belief scenarios should be taken into account, since flexibility to solve the task irrespective of the Knowledge State warrants a much higher degree of generalisability than considering False Belief scores alone.

 The Bayesian model confirms that scaling up model size improves the log-odds of correct responses.
-Specifically, \emph{without} taking any other effect into account, each additional unit (Billions) of model size increases the log-odds performance by 0.05 ($\beta=.05, CI=[.04, .07]$).
-However, this effect is not uniform across knowledge states, revealing a stark difference between False and True Belief tasks (\autoref{fig:modelsize-state-performance}).
-Scaling strongly benefits False Belief, though \emph{harms} performance in the True Belief cases.
-Though humans also appear to find True Belief scenarios somewhat more difficult than False Belief ones \cite{jones-etal-2024-comparing-humans}, this dichotomy is much stronger for models.
-Returning to the question of whether model size predicts ToM reasoning, we observe that increasing model size does not have a strictly positive effect when both True Belief and False Belief are taken into account.
+Specifically, \emph{without} accounting for any other effects, each additional unit (Billions) of model size increases log-odds performance by 0.05 ($\beta=.05, CI=[.04, .07]$).
+This aligns squarely with findings reported by \citet{trott2026languagestatisticsfalsebelief}.
+Interestingly, however, this effect is not uniform across knowledge states, revealing a stark difference between False and True Belief tasks (\autoref{fig:modelsize-state-performance}).
+Scaling strongly benefits False Belief, though it \emph{harms} performance in the True Belief cases.
+While the classical developmental pattern is the reverse (false beliefs being harder than true beliefs in young children; \citealt{wellman2001meta}), like models, adults appear to find the True Belief scenarios somewhat more difficult than the False Belief ones \cite{trott2023do}.
+This asymmetry is far more pronounced in models than in humans.
+Although \citet{trott2026languagestatisticsfalsebelief} show that larger models are better predictors of human responses, this asymmetry may explain why even these larger models cannot fully account for the human data.
+Returning to the question of whether model size predicts ToM reasoning, we observe that increasing model size does not have a strictly positive effect when both True Belief and False Belief scenarios are taken into account.